leo-arch/clifm/README.md

 * With a memory footprint below 5 MiB and a disk usage of 0.25 MiB, it is incredibly lightweight and fast, and as such, able to run on really old hardware.
 It is probabily the most lightweight and fastest file manager out there.

 * The use of short (and even one-character) commands, and list numbers (ELN's) for filenames.
 For example, instead of typing: `cp file1 file2 file3 file4 dir/`, you can do this: `c 1-4 7`.
 Shorter and quicker.
+If the auto-cd and auto-open functions are enabled, which is the default, you can change to directories or open files by just entering the corresponding ELN.
+So, instead of `cd 12` or `o 12` you can just enter `12`; even more shroter and quicker.
 As a plus, ELN's can also be used with external commands.
 Example: `diff 1 5` or `ls -l 12 14`.
 If numbers are a bit tricky to you, as they are to me, you can use the TAB key to expand the ELN to the corresponding filename.
 So, type `r 56`, then TAB, and it becomes `r filename`.

 * Bookmarks: With CLiFM bookmarks function, accessing your preferred files and/or directories be as easy as this: `bm` (or `Alt-b`), to call the bookmarks function, and then `1` (or whatever is the number corresponding to your bookmark).